sindresorhus/atom-editorconfig/readme.md

 - **Why is the `indent_style` completely not working?** Your Atom's config setting "Tab Type" might be set either to `soft` or `hard`, this unfortunately prevents editorconfig from influencing the indentation style.
 Set Atom's "Tab Type" to `auto` to fix that.
 - **Why is the feature _X_ not working?** Sometimes other packages (f.e. like the "whitespace"-package) override the editorconfig-settings.
 You might try to fix this by deactivating the package in your settings.
 We try to "warn" you about confirmed interferences caused by other packages.
 If you face any unknown troubles, please give us a hint.

 > :bulb: You can check how editorconfig affects your current file by invoking the `EditorConfig: Show State`-command.
-If EditorConfig can detects any troubles which may prevent it from working properly a  :mouse: will be shown in the status bar, clicking on it also lets you open the state-notification.
+If EditorConfig detects any troubles which may prevent it from working properly a  :mouse: will be shown in the status bar, clicking on it also opens the state-notification.

 ## Help us getting better